snakesonabrain/groundhog/README.md

 <a href="https://www.buymeacoffee.com/groundhog"><img src="https://img.buymeacoffee.com/button-api/?text=Buy me a coffee&emoji=&slug=groundhog&button_colour=FFDD00&font_colour=000000&font_family=Cookie&outline_colour=000000&coffee_colour=ffffff"></a>

+You can also support groundhog through <a href="https://www.patreon.com/bePatron?u=55907777" data-patreon-widget-type="become-patron-button">Patreon</a><script async src="https://c6.patreon.com/becomePatronButton.bundle.js"></script> and obtain a license for commercial use.

 License and copyright
 -----------------------

 groundhog is provided under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.
 Please check the license terms below and in the license file.

+Commercial use is permitted for project Patrons: <a href="https://www.patreon.com/bePatron?u=55907777" data-patreon-widget-type="become-patron-button">Become a Patron!</a><script async src="https://c6.patreon.com/becomePatronButton.bundle.js"></script>

 Redistribution and use in source and binary forms, with or without modification, are permitted provided that the following conditions are met: